stardog-union/stardog.js/README.md

 ### Running Tests

 Run all the test cases in `test/spec`, all test cases must pass.
-Having the Stardog server running, execute the following commands:
+With the Stardog server running, execute the following commands:

 ```bash
 npm test